-The Program Directors are responsible for the recruitment and interview process of all contractors and volunteers and have final approval regarding contractor and volunteer involvement.
+The Program Director is responsible for the recruitment and interview process of all contractors and volunteers, and have final approval regarding contractor and volunteer involvement.
 The policy holds potential contractors and volunteers to the same hiring standards as potential employees.
 Contractors and volunteers, who have met qualification for service, are required to complete a self-reporting questionnaire concerning any allegations of sexual misconduct.
 Contractors and volunteers are prohibited from service if they do not meet any part of VOA's hiring policy statement.
 Some contractors/volunteers, who due to criminal background exclusions cannot operate in the facility independently, may still be allowed access to the facility as long as they are supervised by staff at all times.
-The auditor was able to review a background check and self-reporting questionnaire for a contract/volunteer of the facility.
-The facility is not currently allowing volunteers or contractors in the building due to new COVID protocols that have not yet been removed.
+The auditor was able to review a background check and self-reporting questionnaire for a contract/

+volunteer of the facility.

 Annually, employees at VOA are required to sign acknowledgement of the agency's zero tolerance policies.
 The auditor was able to verify acknowledgement during the employee file review.

 The Human Resource Manager reports that all request for employment verification for previous employees are referred to the Human Resource department for response.
 Unless prohibited, the agency will provide information on substantiated allegations of sexual abuse or sexual harassment involving a former employee upon receiving a request from an institutional employer for whom such employee has applied to work.
-The auditor was able to see a report of a request of such information.

-The auditor requested information concerning promotions and employee discipline.
+During the interview of the Human Resource Manager, the auditor requested information concerning promotions and employee discipline.
 The HR Manager reports that all internal applicants for a job must complete an application, complete a sexual misconduct self-report form, and submit to another background check.
 If the employee passes the initial review of requirements, another interview will be completed and the potential supervisor will be made aware of any disciplinary problems.

-The auditor was able to review several files of employees who have been promoted to various positions within the facility.
-A review of the disciplinary reports for these staff members did not review any behavior that would prohibit them for working with the residents in any capacity.
-No employee had any disciplinary action that would prohibit them from working with residents.
+During the file review, the auditor was able to review several files of employees who have been promoted to various positions within the facility.
+A review of the disciplinary reports for these staff members did not review any behavior that would prohibit them from working with the residents in any capacity.
+No employee whose file was reviewed had any disciplinary action that would prohibit them from working with residents.

+Review:

+Policy and procedure

+Employee files

-Employee background checks
+Employee background checks (initial and re-check)

-Employee job applications
+Applications

-Employee reference checks
+Reference checks

-Employee promotions
+Disciplinary records

 Interview with Human Resource Manager